DreymaR/BigBagKbdTrixPKL/Source/EPKL_Source/README.md

 		- `[LR]?(SHIFT|CONTROL|MENU|WIN)`, `vc(SHF|CTL|ALT|WIN)` and `vc[LR](SH|CT|AL|WI) should all work now.
 		- https://github.com/DreymaR/BigBagKbdTrixPKL/discussions/64
 	- A template for implementing new layouts, under `Layouts\_Template`.
 See its `README` file for more info.
-	- Using the NewLayout template framework, a few more modern layouts were added; Semimak-JQ and Canary were already in place.
+	- Using the NewLayout template framework, a few more modern layouts were added.
+Semimak(-JQ) and Canary were already in place.
 		- The APT(v3) layout by Apsu, with Angle, Wide and Sym ergo mods.
 		- The Sturdy layout by Oxey, with an Angle ergo mod.
 Wide and Sym ergo mods are WIP for Sturdy (and Graphite), for now.
 		- The Graphite layout by Richard Davison alias 'stronglytyped'.
 Also a keymap-friendly Graphite-HB variant (no shift state changes).
 		- The very similiar Gallium layout by Bryson James alias 'GalileoBlues'.
 		- With the Gallium & Graphite layouts, "Galliard" and "Gralmak" variants w/ symbol key mappings as in Cmk-CAWS.
+	- Added Ukrainian "Ukromak" (Cmk-Ukr), based on a commit by Grenudi (https://github.com/DreymaR/BigBagKbdTrixPKL/pull/92).
+		- Switched all Kyr script locale codes from 2-letter to 3-letter ISO codes (ISO 639-1 to 639-2): Ru-Rus, Uk-Ukr, Bg-Bul.
 	- The SymMn (only the MN loop) partial mod is now a named Remap.
 Fits layouts with no symbol in the QWERTY `P` position.
 		- This includes Semimak, APTv3 and several other alternative keyboard layouts.
 	- Fixed: Several Layout Selector GUI bugs.